lukeify/notes/Headscale.md

 3. Generate an SSL certificate for the server using `certbot`.
 4. Restart `nginx` and `headscale`.

+### Metrics

+Metrics can be made public by configuring a separate `nginx` location block that points to the `metrics_listen_addr` specified in the Headscale configuration.
+This is a response in "Prometheus Exposition Format", with each metric being annotated with metadata prefixed with `# HELP` and `# TYPE`.

+TODO: How can this be made private?

 ## Tailnet naming

 Your client will initially report your Tailnet name as being `user@example.com` (where `user` is the username you provided).